fossabot/grenadier/docs/grenadier.toml.md

-# Redwood App Configuration
+# Grenadier App Configuration

-Development environment settings can be adjusted using `redwood.toml`.
+Development environment settings can be adjusted using `grenadier.toml`.

 ## [web]